sphereio/sphere-hello-api/nodejs/README.md

 This is an example application to show how easy is to use the SPHERE.IO API using an Express.js application.

+**Make sure to have some Products and Categories in your project if you want to see something**

 ```bash
 $ npm install -g grunt-cli && npm install
 $ grunt serve